-JEL Classification: P240, E500, E300, E51, E52, E58, E59, O55

-In recent times, there have been extensive arguments concerning the advantages of moving away from the conventional discretionary monetary policies towards approaches prioritize maintaining price stability and integrating into the global alternative economy.
-These approaches include strategies like dollarization, inflation targeting, and monetary unions, one advantage of discretionary policies lies in the flexibility they offer to monetary authorities.
+JEL Classification: P240, E500, E300, E51, E52, E58, E59, O55 integrating into the global economy.
+These alternative approaches include strategies like dollarization, inflation targeting, and monetary unions, one advantage of discretionary policies lies in the flexibility they offer to monetary authorities.
 They can employ various policy tools to counter adverse shocks to the economy.
-For instance, when the performance of a economy is below its potential, the central bank of that c ountry can implement an expansionary policy by reducing policy-controlled interest rate.
+For instance, when the performance of a economy is below its potential, the central bank of that country can implement an expansionary policy by reducing policy-controlled interest rate.
 This, in turn, can lower commercial interest rates, stimulating overall spending.
-Additionally, the central bank can ensure its liquidity and stability of the banking system, aiming to encourage increased bank 1 ending and, consequently, greater spending.
+Additionally, central bank can ensure its liquidity and stability of the banking system, aiming to encourage increased bank lending and, consequently, greater spending.